-Emma has presented her work at venues across the country, including The Bryant Park Reading Room in New York, The Poet and the Poem series at the Library of Congress, Busboys & Poets in Washington D.C., the inaugural O, Miami Poetry Festival, the Miami Book Fair, the Ojai Art Center, the University of California-Santa Barbara, and the Palabra Pura series at the Guild Literary Complex in Chicago.
+Emma has presented her work at venues across the country, including The Bryant Park Reading Room in New York, The Poet and the Poem series at the Library of Congress, Busboys & Poets in Washington D.C., the Miami Book Fair, the Ojai Art Center, the Milwaukee Public Library-Central Branch, the University of California-Santa Barbara, the Last Bookstore in Los Angeles, and the Palabra Pura series at the Guild Literary Complex in Chicago.

-She is a CantoMundo Fellow and a recipient of an Individual Artist Fellowship from the Florida Division of Cultural Affairs, After working for many years in South Florida as an arts and culture journalist, she now lives with her husband in California, where she teaches at Santa Barbara City College and curates the Mission Poetry Series.
+She is a CantoMundo Fellow and the recipient of an Individual Artist Fellowship from the Florida Division of Cultural Affairs.
+After working for many years in South Florida as an arts and culture journalist, she now lives with her husband in California, where she curates the Mission Poetry Series and teaches composition and creative writing at Santa Barbara City College.
+As of April 2021, she is the Poet Laureate of Santa Barbara.

 ©2020, Emma Trelles, All Rights Reserved